Measuring Human Perception to Improve Open Set Recognition: Psychophysical Study Of Known Data

 We pick one known class for the first row training data and another known class as a stand-in novel class that is different from the training data for the second row testing data.
 To be specific, in a question whose answer is not the sixth option, there are 5 images that are from a single class in the first row; in the second row, there are 4 images that are from a different class and 1 image that is from the same class as the first row.
 Such a design is straightforward for subjects to understand because there are only 2 classes shown at a time in a question, thus we expect to minimize noise in the results.
 Assuming we pick $n$ classes for the surveys, each class is paired with itself and the rest of the $n-1$ classes.
 Using each pair, 20 questions are created, and based on the above there are $n^2$ different sets of surveys for the $n$ classes chosen.
 In the experiments conducted there are 40 known classes, thus there are 1,600 sets of different surveys in total.

 To filter out bad submissions, we also include five control questions in every survey, which means each survey has 25 questions in total.
 These control questions are designed to be trivially easy so that any diligent worker will most likely get them correct.
 We allow the subjects to answer at most two control questions incorrectly.
-If they answer three or more control questions incorrectly, it is highly likely that they are not paying attention to the questions.
 Answers provided by unreliable subjects are filtered out and are not considered for the machine learning experiments.
-It is also worth mentioning that when releasing the survey questions, we make sure a subject will not be able to answer the same question twice; and we require that 5 subjects complete each question, so that noise can be smoothed out by considering average reaction times for each image.
+Subject were not able to answer the same question twice.
 Valid response times had to be under 28 seconds (the maximum RT after removing the largest RT values reflecting 5\% of the total data) on the assumption that anything longer reflected an inattentive subject.
+Although we instructed the subjects to look at the images from left to right sequentially, there was no control to enforce this on their side.
+Thus we require that 5 subjects complete each question so that noise can be smoothed out by considering average reaction times for each image.
+To ensure the order of the images does not affect the reaction time entries, all the images are selected randomly when the survey is generated and the images do not follow any pre-set order.

 \textbf{Summary of Collected Data.} We collected 211,074 RT measurements in total.
 After data cleaning and data pre-processing, we sampled 121,073 instance-level RTs for model training.
 We grouped the RTs that belong to the same image and calculated the average of them, and we used this average value to represent the RT for an image.
 Overall, there are 33,548 training samples from the 40 known classes, and 12,428 images among them have corresponding RTs.